rahulagrahari/textanalytics/README.md

 ## Install
 1. Download the jar file from the site (link will shortly follow)
 2. Move the jar to one directory (take *supWSD* for example)
-3. Copy the following files & directories into *supWSD* dir : supWSD.xml, supWSD.XSD, config, models, resources.
+3. Copy the following files & directories into *supWSD* dir: supWSD.xml, supWSD.xsd, config, models, resources.

 ## Requirement
 1. This software requires java 8 (JRE 1.8) or higher version.